ja-guzzle/docs/docs/how_to_guides/ingest_data/Working with Multiple files.md

 When processing multiple source files, Ingestion Activity will process individual files in separate threads.
 It reads the files, performs control total and schema validations and applies transformation before publishing it to target.
 A subset of files can fail during this process due to one of the below reasons: :

-1. When the control total of the file does not match with the actual file content
+1. When the control total of the file does not match with the actual file content.

-2. If validations are specified the number of records failing the validation breaches the reject threshold set for a given file
+2. If validations are specified the number of records failing the validation breaches the reject threshold set for a given file.

-3. The file becomes unavailable when Ingestion activity is trying to process it
+3. The file becomes unavailable when Ingestion activity is trying to process it.

 **Partial Load** setting in Source section determines whether Ingestion activity should write the data to Target if a subset of files has failed the validations.
 Below describes the behavior of this setting:.